investindex/Fund/README.md

 * What investment options are offered by the retirement plan?

 * What are the fees of the retirement plan?

+* Do they offer an HSA-eligible health plan?
+How much would your insurance premiums, deductible, and out-of-pocket max be?

+* What HSA administrator do they use?
+What are their fees, investment options, and other policies?

+* Info on other benefits like vacation days, [employee stock purchases](https://www.investopedia.com/terms/e/esop.asp), other types of group insurance such as life insurance, etc.

 &nbsp;